orbitjs/ember-orbit/README.md

 ### Vite Setup

 In a new vite based app, we can use `import.meta.glob` to grab all the things we need to register and pass them to `setupOrbit.
-You may want to set this up in your application route's `beforeModel` hook.
+You will want to set this up in `app/app.ts`.

 ```ts
 import Route from "@ember/routing/route";